social-protocols/quality-news/writeup.md

 This effect is largest for very new stories: even a handful of upvotes can result in a very high rank when the denominator (the age penalty) is still very small.
 This results of course in a feedback loop of ever higher rank and upvotes until the quadratic age penalty "catches up".

 Our proposed formula does not have such a feedback loop, because although stories at higher ranks accumulate upvotes more quickly, they also accumulate attention more quickly.
 So a story that "brings its own upvotes" will enjoy a higher rank for a moment, but it will not be able to sustain that rank unless upvotes increase in proportion to the increase in attention.
-In fact, the more successful an attacker is, the quicker it will accumulate attention, and thus the sooner the score will approach the "true" upvote rate among HN users.
+In fact, the more successful an attacker is, the quicker the story will accumulate attention, and thus the sooner the score will approach the "true" upvote rate among HN users.

 ## Code